redox-os/book/src/podman-build.md

 If you have already read the [Building Redox](./building-redox.md) instructions, but you wish to use **Podman Build**, follow these steps:

- 1. Ensure you have access to the `curl` command. e.g., for Pop!_OS/Ubuntu/Debian:
+ 1. Ensure you have the `curl` program installed. e.g., for Pop!_OS/Ubuntu/Debian:

     ```sh
     which curl || sudo apt-get install curl